 Structures and operations of city governments and their responses to policy issues such as education, employment, social welfare, housing, transportation, migration, racial discrimination, urban sprawl and social inequality.
+Course examines the role of race and ethnicity in each policy issue.
 P: jr st; and Pol Sci 101 or Ur Re St 100.